dineshsaitubati/Flood-Prediction-System/5. Project Development Phase/EDA.md

-Exploratory Data Analysis (EDA)
+## Exploratory Data Analysis (EDA)

-Exploratory Data Analysis was performed to understand the characteristics of the dataset before model development.
-Different visualizations were created to analyze the distribution of variables and identify relationships among features.
+Exploratory Data Analysis (EDA) was performed to understand the characteristics, patterns, and relationships present in the dataset before developing the Machine Learning models.

+Various visualization techniques were used to analyze feature distributions, detect outliers, and identify relationships between weather parameters and flood occurrence.

+### Univariate Analysis

-Univariate Analysis : Univariate analysis was performed to study the distribution of individual features.
-Histograms were generated for numerical attributes to observe their spread and frequency, while boxplots were used to identify potential outliers.
+Univariate analysis was performed to study the distribution of individual features.

+The following techniques were used:

+- **Histograms:** Used to visualize the distribution, frequency, and spread of numerical features.
+- **Boxplots:** Used to identify potential outliers and understand the variation within each feature.

+### Bivariate Analysis

+Bivariate analysis was performed to analyze relationships between multiple variables.

+The following technique was used:

-Bivariate analysis : Bivariate analysis was carried out to understand the relationship between different variables.
-A correlation heatmap was generated to visualize the strength of relationships among weather parameters and the target variable.
+- **Correlation Heatmap:** Generated to visualize the strength of relationships between different weather parameters and the target variable (**Flood Label**).

+EDA helped in understanding important patterns in the dataset and supported better feature selection and model development.